shunkakinoki/shunkakinoki/pioneer/en/ycombinator.md

 I pivoted because I felt that I couldn't believe in the product any longer.
 I learnt that asking customers is super important.
-Every action, move, iterations should be geared towards delivering greater value to the end user.
+Every iteration should be geared towards delivering greater value to the end user.

 #### If you have already participated or committed to participate in an incubator, "accelerator" or "pre-accelerator" program, please tell us about it.